Bhitiwala: Geography and climate

 The soil of Bhitiwala is fertile.
-'Lambi Distributory' the canal runs in the east of the village.
+'Lambi Distributary' the canal runs in the east of the village.
 It is built on high land than the land of main village.
 'Bahawala Sem Naala'(the drain) has been built.
 There are five ponds (Chhapar in Punjabi) in the village.

 History

 It is an old village.
 Before 1947, Muslims were also inhabitants of the village.
 Telis Muslims were also among them.
 Muslims migrated in 1947.
 During riots in Punjab this village remained peaceful and no violent incident happened.
 Sikhs were always in majority.
 Sant Tehaldas ji of Udasin sampardaya (tradition) has an important place in the history of this village.
 He used to live in a hut near a canal.
 He had a simple living.
 He was a revered man among people; he gave a message of love and cooperation.
 He told people of Bhitiwala that village Bhitiwala will remain always peaceful but always should be careful about the water of the canal.
 Sant Tahaldas died on 5 December 1957.